 Bukchon Hanok Village

-It’s easy to relive the good-ol’ days while sauntering through the breathtakingly-beautiful Bukchon Hanok Village, one of the definitively coolest things to see in Seoul.
-This lovely neighborhood is situated in between Gyeongbokgung Palace on the west and Changdeokgung Palace on the east.
-It features the largest number of traditional homes (hanok) in Seoul.
+It’s easy to relive the good-ol’ days while sauntering through the breathtakingly beautiful Bukchon Hanok Village.
+One of the coolest things to see in Seoul, this lovely neighborhood is situated between Gyeongbokgung Palace on the west and Changdeokgung Palace on the east.
+It features the city’s largest number of traditional homes (hanok).

 Although the once completely wooden hanok of Bukchon Hanok Village have adapted to modern construction standards, they’ve held on to many of their most compelling features.
 It’s created an atmosphere and aesthetic unlike any other area in the city.

 The narrow alleys of the village are marked with beautifully preserved architectural elements, such as dark tiled roofs, tiny courtyards, and glazed outer walls.
-The entire neighborhood is dotted with art galleries, cultural centres, restaurants and cafés, including one that sells local wines.
+The entire neighborhood is dotted with art galleries, cultural centers, restaurants, and cafés, including one that sells local wines.

 For a full-fledged Bukchon Hanok Village experience, consider staying at one of the village’s hanok guesthouses.
 You’ll have a ton of fun pretending you’re back in the days of yore!